-We found that participants in our study believed that the repercussions of developing an unfair AI/ML impact organizations more significantly than the users who interact with it.
-When asked about the consequences of developing an unfair AI/ML, the majority highlighted potential financial losses and damage to the organization's reputation.
-Participants expressed opinions such as \faCommenting \emph{``it could ultimately tarnish the image of these organizations (Twitter)"} and \faCommenting \emph{``incur a substantial loss for the company"}.
+We found that participants in our study believed that the repercussions of developing an unfair AI/ML system impact organisations more significantly than the users who interact with it.
+When asked about the consequences of developing an unfair AI/ML system, the majority highlighted potential financial losses and damage to the organisation's reputation.
+Participants expressed opinions such as \faCommenting \emph{``it could ultimately tarnish the image of these organisations (Twitter)"} and \faCommenting \emph{``incur a substantial loss for the company"}.
 Only a small number of participants mentioned that users may experience emotional distress and discrimination when unfair AI/ML systems are developed.
 Participants quoted, \faCommenting \emph{``the sentiments of the people can be hurt"}.
 The limited acknowledgment of potential user experiences, such as emotional distress and discrimination, suggests a potential gap in awareness or consideration of the individual implications of unfair AI/ML systems.
-It may highlight a tendency to prioritize the broader consequences for organizations over the direct effects on the individuals interacting with these systems.
+It may highlight a tendency to prioritise the broader consequences for organisations over the direct effects on the individuals interacting with these systems.